 A: The term "FOX'ed" is a colloquialism to mean something has been 'taken-down' (often without warning) due to an infringement of Copyright pursuant receipt of Cease-and-Desist Notice.
 Although C&D Notices have a long history of being issued by Rights holders against others deemed to be misappropriating their Intellectual Property, it wasn't until 20th Century FOX issued a Take-down Notice on a Quake

 , that the practice became more widely known, and subsequently referred to simply as "FOX'ed" - at the time the Alien Quake mod was capitalizing on the popularity of the "Alien" franchise, Property owned by FOX (primary factor), who were actively working on their own materials (secondary factor).

 The Alien Quake project has been discontinued by 20th Century Fox.
 I received an email on April 11th, 1997, from a 20th Century Fox representative that ordered us to cease all activity.
 The Alien Quake project was using copyrighted material without permission and this makes Alien Quake an unauthorized and illegal production.
 Therefore, you are hereby ordered to remove all your Alien Quake files from your computer storage.
 You must also remove all references to Alien Quake from any WWW pages or internet sites you keep or maintain.
 All distribution of Alien Quake is illegal and you should know that the Alien Quake team are under obligation to report the name and URL of any distributor to 20th Century Fox.
 Please let us know if you know the URL of a distributor or potential distributor.

-Thank you for your co-operation. [source]
+Thank you for your co-operation. [source (dead link removed)]